kbaseIncubator/kbase-ui-docs/docs/guides/plugins/create-a-plugin/9-add-testing.md

 5. Test coverage is run similarly:

     ```bash
-    npm run test -- --coverage --watchAll=false
+    npm run test -- --coverage
     ```

-    > Note that the `--watchAll=false` option, which disables the auto-running of tests when source code changes, is currently required due to a bug recently introduced to jest.
-Running coverage tests with auto running is perhaps not too useful -- when refining coverage tests.
-Rather, reloading coverage reports per file is more useful.
+    > Note that the `--watchAll=false` option, which was previously advised, is no longer necessary, due to fixes in the `jest` library.

 6. An html report is also produced in `react-app/coverage/lcov-report/index.html`.
 This report reveals, for each tested file, which lines of code have not been tested.
 This is critical for identifying untested code, and creating new tests to cover it.